cvonk/CALalarm/README.md

 ## Firmware for the ESP32

-The ESP32 calls the Google Script and updates the LEDs based on the calendar events.
-The functionality is split into:
+The ESP32 polls the Google Script and updates the LEDs based on the calendar events.
+The functionality is divided into:
-- HTTPS Client, that polls the Google Apps Script for calendar events
+- `HTTPS Client Task`, that polls the Google Apps Script for calendar events
-- Display Task, that uses the Remote Control Module on the ESP32 to drive the LED strip.
+- `Display Task`, that uses the Remote Control Module on the ESP32 to drive the LED strip.
-- HTTP POST Server, to listen to push notifications from Google.
+- `HTTP POST Server`, to listen to push notifications from Google.
-- OTA Task, that check for updates upon reboot
+- `OTA Task`, that check for updates upon reboot
-- Reset Task, when GPIO#0 is low for 3 seconds, it erases the WiFi credentials so that the board can be reprovisioned using your phone.
+- `Reset Task`, when GPIO#0 is low for 3 seconds, it erases the WiFi credentials so that the board can be reprovisioned using your phone.
+The different parts communicate using FreeRTOS mailboxes.

 ### Configuration

-In the main directory, copy `Kconfig-example.projbuild` to `Kconfig.projbuild`, and delete `sdkconfig` so the build system will recreate it.
-Either update the defaults in the `Kconfig.projbuild` files, or use `ctrl-shift-p` >> `ESP-IDF: launch gui configuration tool`.
+In the main directory, copy `Kconfig-example.projbuild` to `Kconfig.projbuild`.
+From visual studio code, use `ctrl-shift-p` >> `ESP-IDF: launch gui configuration tool` to change the values.
 - `WIFI_SSID`: Name of the WiFi access point to connect to.
 Leave blank when provisioning using BLE and a phone app.
-- `WIFI_PASSWD: Password of the WiFi access point to connect to.
+- `WIFI_PASSWD`: Password of the WiFi access point to connect to.
 Leave blank when provisioning using BLE and a phone app.
 - `CLOCK_WS2812_PIN`: Transmit GPIO# on ESP32 that connects to DATA on the LED circle.
+- `CLOCK_GAS_CALENDAR_URL`: Public URL of the Google Apps script that supplies calendar events as JSON.
-- `CLOCK_GAS_INTERVAL`: Number of minutes between polling the calendar events using Google Apps Script.
-When using push notifications this can be as high as e.g. 60 minutes.
+- `CLOCK_GAS_INTERVAL`: Number of minutes between polling the calendar events.
+When using push notifications this can set as high as e.g. 60 minutes.
-- `CLOCK_GAS_CALENDAR_URL`: Public URL of the Google Apps script that supplies calendar events as JSON. bin`).
-- `CLOCK_MQTT_URL`, URL of the MQTT broker.
+- `CLOCK_MQTT_URL`, Optional URL of the MQTT broker.
 For authentication include the username and password, e.g. `mqtt://user:passwd@host.local:1883`
-- `CLOCK_MQTT_CTRL_TOPIC`, MQTT topic for control messages listened to by device
-- `CLOCK_MQTT_DATA_TOPIC`, MQTT topic for data sent by device
-- `RESET_PIN`, RESET input GPIO number on ESP32 that connects to a pull down switch (default 0)
 - `OTA_FIRMWARE_URL`, Optional over-the-air URL that hosts the firmware image (`.bin`)
+- `RESET_PIN`, Optonal RESET input GPIO number on ESP32 that connects to a pull down switch (default 0)

 ### Compile

-The software relies on the ESP-IDF SDK version >= 4.1-beta2 and accompanying tools.
-For development environment:(GNU toolchain, ESP-IDF, JTAG/OpenOCD, VSCode) refer to [ESP32 vsCode Starter](https://github.com/cvonk/vscode-starters/tree/master/ESP32).
+The ESP32 firmware relies on the ESP-IDF SDK version >= 4.1-beta2 and accompanying tools.
+For more information on how to setup the development environment in VSCode refer to [ESP32 vsCode Starter](https://github.com/cvonk/vscode-starters/tree/master/ESP32).

-The software loads in two stages:
+The firmware loads in two stages:
-  1. `factory.bin` configures the WiFi using phone app.
+  1. `factory.bin` configures the WiFi using phone app (not used when WiFi credentials are set using `Kconfig`)
   2. `calendarclock.bin`, the main application

-Compile the `calendarclock.bin` first, by opening the top level folder in Microsft Visual Code start the and "Terminal >> Run Task >> Build - Build the application".
-The resulting `build/calendarclock.bin` should be placed on the OTA file server (`OTA_FIRMWARE_URL`).
+Compile `calendarclock.bin` first, by opening the top level folder in Microsft Visual Code and issuing "Terminal >> Run Task >> Build - Build the application".

+When using OTA updates, the resulting `build/calendarclock.bin` should be copied to the OTA file server (`OTA_FIRMWARE_URL`).

 ### Provision WiFi credentials

-If you're set your WiFi SSID and password using the `Kconfig` you're all set and should skip this section.
+If you set your WiFi SSID and password using `Kconfig` you're all set and can simply flash the application and skip the remainder of this section.

-To provision the WiFi credentials using a phone app, we need a `factory` app that the phone can connect to using Bluetooth Low-Energy (BLE).
-Open the folder `factory` in Microsft Visual Code start the and "Terminal >> Run Task >> Monitor - Start the monitor".
+To provision the WiFi credentials using a phone app, we need a `factory` app that advertises itself to the phone app.
+Open the folder `factory` in Microsft Visual Code and issue "Terminal >> Run Task >> Monitor - Start the monitor".
 This will compile and flash the code.
 After that it connects to the serial port to show the debug messages.
 The serial rate is 115200 baud.

-On your phone run the Espressif BLE Provisioning app
+On your phone run the Espressif BLE Provisioning app.
 - [Android](https://play.google.com/store/apps/details?id=com.espressif.provble)
 - [iOS](https://apps.apple.com/in/app/esp-ble-provisioning/id1473590141)
+Scan and connect to the ESP32.
+Then specify the WiFi SSID and password.
 (You probably have to change `_ble_device_name_prefix` to `PROV_` in `factory\main.c` and change the `config.service_uuid` in `ble_prov.c` to us the mobile apps.)

 This stores the WiFi SSID and password in flash memory and triggers a OTA download of the application itself.
-Aternatively, don't supply the OTA path and flash the "calendarclock.bin" application using the serial port.
+Alternatively, don't supply the OTA path and flash the `calendarclock.bin` application using the serial port.

 (To erase the WiFi credentials, pull `GPIO# 0` down for at least 3 seconds.)

 ### OTA download

 Besides connecting to WiFi, one of the first things the code does is check for OTA updates.
+Upon completion, the device resets to activate the downloaded code.

-We use the term "updates" but it download the OTA update even when it is older.
-This allows for downgrades.
+We use the term "updates" loosly, because it can also be used to downgrade the firmware.
 To determine if the currently running code is different as the code on the server, it compares the project name, version, date and time.
 Note that these may not always updated by the SDK.

 The OTA server should support either HTTP or HTTPS.
 If you WiFi name and password is provisioned using `Kconfig` it will be part of the binary, so you should use a server on your local network.

-Upon completion, the device resets to activate the downloaded code.

 ## Receive push notification from Google calendar changes